Zhang-ycc/Zhang-ycc/README.md

 - 👋 Hi, I’m @cakkkel
-- Put rotten ing...
-- 📫 How to reach me ... frostforz@gmal.com
+- 📫 How to reach me ... frostforz@gmail.com